EMDR and Brainspotting

 What is Brainspotting?

 David Grand, PhD, discovered the method in 2003 when working with a 16-year-old figure skater.
-While doing EMDR with some material that had yet to resolve, David noticed her eyes wobble at a particular spot when moving his fingers back and forth (as in EMDR).
-He became curious and asked if she was open to holding her gaze on his fingers on that spot.
-She was also curious and new and meaningful processing emerged.
+While using EMDR with material that had yet to resolve, David noticed her eyes wobble at a particular spot.
+He became curious and asked if she was open to holding her gaze in that direction.

-Brainspotting and EMDR have the power to give you your life back or live fully for the first time.
+Trauma processing methods have the power to give you your life back, or to live fully for the first time.

-Build a sense of peace with new understanding and meaning in a space that supports your healing journey.
+Build a sense of peace with new understanding and meaning in a space that supports your healing.

-Don’t hesitate to contact me if you have further questions concerning Brainspotting or EMDR.
-Complete the contact form today, or send me an email.
+Don’t hesitate to contact me if you have further questions.
+Complete the contact form below, or send me an email.